alphagov/publishing-api/doc/api.md

 ### Optional request params:
  - [`locale`](model.md#locale) (default: "en")
+   - If included, this will either used to find the existing content item, or set on the new content item.
    - Must be one of I18n.available_locales
  - [`phase`](model.md#phase) (default: "live")
    - Must be one of "alpha", "beta", "live".